bkumar2018/RESTAPI-Server/README.md

-#Test code to build API Server
+#Test code to build API Server and delpoy on server dev machine
 # RESTAPI-Server

 Pre-conditions: